Workspace projects are authored using a combination of DataCamp's Workspace and Teach Editor products.

 Once here, you can create a new Workspace using the green "Create workspace" button on the left hand-side:

 This will open a pop-up window, in which you can add a Workspace name, which should be the name of your project.
-You should leave Workspace Visibility set to "Public" and Language set to "Python + SQL" if creating a Python or SQL project, or "R + SQL" if creating a R project.
+You should set Workspace Visibility set to "Private" and Language set to "Python + SQL" if creating a Python or SQL project, or "R + SQL" if creating a R project.
 If you are using an existing integration such as a SQL database, you can select it from the Integration dropdown menu.
 Lastly, select the Create Workspace button.

 This will create a new Workspace where you can author the project.
 You need to complete the following steps: